thelfer/tfel/docs/web/abaqus.md

 i.e. one cannot restart a simulation with `Abaqus/Explicit` after a computation with `Abaqus/Standard` without precautions.

-## Pitfalls

-`MFront` strives to provides behaviours that can be used "just-like" other `UMAT` and `VUMAT` subroutines, but there are in some cases (namely finite strain orthotropic behaviours) where we were obliged to make some unusual choices that are described in this document for various reasons:
+`MFront` strives to provides behaviours that can be used "just-like" other `UMAT` and `VUMAT` subroutines, but there are some cases (namely finite strain orthotropic behaviours) where we were obliged to make some unusual choices that are described in this document for various
+reasons:

 - ensure the compatibility between the `Abaqus/Standard` and `Abaqus/Explicit`.
 - have optimal performances.

+## Pitfalls

-There are also cases of misuses of the generated libraries that can be *not* prevented by `MFront`.
-The most important ones are the following:
+There are also cases of misuses of the generated libraries that can *not* be prevented by `MFront`.
+The most important ones are the
+following:

-- For `Abaqus/Standard`, small strain isotropic behaviour cannot be used in finite strain analyses "out of the box". **One shall use one of the finite strain strategies available** (See the `@AbaqusFiniteStrainStrategy` keyword and the section dedicated to finite strain strategies below).
-The `Native` finite strain strategy will use the `Abaqus/Standard` functionalities to integrate the behaviour in "rate-form".
-This strategy adds a correction to the tangent operator (see below for details). *The user must then be aware that when using the `Native` finite strain strategy, results will depend on the fact that an orientation is defined or
+- For `Abaqus/Standard`, small strain isotropic behaviour can be used in finite strain analyses "out of the box".
+However, if a behaviour is meant to be used only for finite strain analyses, we recommend using **one one of the finite strain strategies available** (See the `@AbaqusFiniteStrainStrategy` keyword and the section dedicated to finite strain strategies below).
+The `Native` finite strain strategy will use the `Abaqus/Standard` functionalities to integrate the behaviour in "rate-form" and also adds a correction to the tangent operator (see below for details). *The user must then be aware that when using the `Native` finite strain strategy, results will depend on the fact that an orientation is defined or